 Summary of Prime Contractor Utilization of Certified Subcontractors

 CEA does not have data on primary contractors' subcontracts.
-CEA will educate prime suppliers in the future and encourage them to share the information with their subcontractors about Clearinghouse certification.
+However, CEA has begun educating prime suppliers and encouraging them to share information with their subcontractors regarding Clearinghouse certification.

 Section 9.1.6 - A List, Description, and Status of Complaints